o3de/o3de.org/content/docs/userguide/particles/intro.md

 ---
-description: ' Use the &particle-editor; in &ALYlong; to create and manage particles in your game, such as explosions, smoke, water, and so on. '
+description: ' Use the Particle Editor in Amazon Lumberyard to create and manage particles in your game, such as explosions, smoke, water, and so on. '
 title: Adding particle effects
 ---